Duchy12/Duchy12/README.md

 **`Fulltime student & Dev `**

 Hey there!
-I'm a 16-year-old computer science student, and I'm totally stoked about the whole cybersecurity and red teaming scene.
-While I dig coding in general, I'm all about the adrenaline rush of offensive security.
-Join me on this epic adventure as we break shit!
+I'm a 16-year-old computer science student, and I'm interested in cybersecurity(red teaming) & programming.

 <!-- Props to DenverCoder1 & ForrestKnight for this -->
    <p align="left">